TheSoundCoder/GameChatBalancer/README.md

 # GameChatBalancer

-GameChatBalancer is an opensource hordware audio balancer for Windows PCs.
+GameChatBalancer is an **opensource hardware audio balancer** for Windows PCs.
 The functionality is inspired by the Chatmix function of some available headsets.

-GameChatBalancer lets you use an Arduino (or similar boards) based knob or slider to balance the volume of chat-software and games so that you can easily tune the audio volume while playing without any interruption by just turning a knob or moving a single slider.
+GameChatBalancer lets you use an Arduino (or similar boards) based knob or slider to **balance the volume of chat-software and games** so that you can **easily tune the audio volume while playing** without any interruption by just turning a knob or moving a single slider.

+The project consists of two components.
+A small **systray application** for your PC and an Arduino based **cheap to build** hardware.